kowainik/summoner/README.md

 ### Test [↑](#structure)

-Summoner uses the golden tests technic for assuring the correctness of the generated files.
-For this purpose, we have [the folder](https://github.com/kowainik/summoner/tree/master/summoner-cli/test/golden) with two sample projects to test against.
+Summoner uses the golden tests technique for assuring the correctness of the generated files.
+For this purpose, we have [the `golden` folder](https://github.com/kowainik/summoner/tree/master/summoner-cli/test/golden) with two sample projects to test against.

-To actually run tests you need to
+To actually run tests you need to run:

 ```shell
 cabal new-test all